It’s easier to keep an old customer than win a new one.

-Put simply: adopting a retention mindset from the start of development, and understanding exactly why customers who keep coming back are so crucial to sustaining success.
+Put simply: adopting a retention mindset from the start of development and understanding exactly why customers who keep coming back are crucial to sustaining success.

 According to Bain and Co., a five percent rise in retention can boost a company’s profitability by a whopping 75 percent.

 Loyal customers also tend to be more engaged, enabling product teams to design and expand functionality in a more meaningful way.